mohamadahmadidev/ai-voice-generator/README.md

 1. Open `index.html` in your browser.
 2. Enter your OpenAI API Key in the input field.
+3. (Optional) Select an instruction template or write your own custom instructions.
-3. Enter the text you want to convert to speech.
+4. Enter the text you want to convert to speech.
-4. Select the desired voice and output format.
+5. Select the desired voice and output format.
-5. Click "Generate Audio".
+6. Click "Generate Audio".
-6. The audio will be generated and you can preview it or download the file.
+7. The audio will be generated and you can preview it or download the file.

 ## 🤝 Contributing